novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-108.md

 They were all beyond national pride, indulging in 'Jungle pride,' and Lee Hyun-woo couldn't help but join in the fun.

-It was quite a coincidence.
+It was quite a chain of coincidences.

-Somehow, he had sent an email to 【Al Ta Beast】, and somehow, they had the largest database.
+Somehow, he had sent an email to 【AltaVist】, and somehow, they had the largest database.

 And as 【Jungle】 proved to have superior technology in finding web documents, the conditions for business collaboration fell perfectly into place.